rdswift/rtd_testing/dev/common/code_of_conduct_bots.rst

    Bots shouldn't make more than 1,000 edits (be it normal edits or autoedits) per day - that allows users that want to check them all to do so.

 **Exceptions**
-   Exceptions to the above limits can be granted in the :doc:`Development Chat </miscellaneous/metabrainz_meeting>`.
+   Exceptions to the above limits can be granted in the Development Chat.

 Voting
 ------